-I never imagined I would be the kind of camper who would ever “camp” in an RV.
+I never imagined I would be the kind of camper who would ever “camp” in an RV, even though I knew it was a much better deal than camping in a tent (at least you can get things like caravan wifi boosters for an RV).
 That was before my boyfriend decided that RVing was for us and years before I had terrible back pain and sleeping in a tent left me walking like the Hunch Back of Notre Dame the first few hours of every camping trip.

 Last autumn on my “Girls trip” camping excursion through the fall foliage of the eastern sierras with my dog, we woke up one morning, car camping in the back of my Subaru, to frost built up on the INSIDE of my Subaru’s windows.
 Maybe it was time to upgrade our camping repertoire.
 After waking up at 7AM to a eighteen degrees autumn morning I think I have paid my dues in the camping world and it’s time we have a motor home with a real bed, an actual shower, a toilet and a stove.

 I refuse to call this lifestyle glamping though… We are just not those people!
 I imagine “glampers” are the people who park their RV at a RV park and sit outside it drinking Bud Lite all day.
 I imagine these are not the people who spend all day fishing alpine lakes that they had to hike four miles just to reach.